mrdavemorgan/lepgallery/readme.txt

 = 1.3.1 =
 * Gallery images are centered (unless your theme forces justify)
 * Started tagging releases
+= 1.3.2 =
+* Gallery images, title are centered even if your theme sets other justify
+* Number of columns setting is removed.
+This can be set by adjusting thumbnail size on admin page.
+* First non-trunk stable release

 == Dependencies ==